marcoscobo/SP500/README.md

 # Why SP500 is better to store value than your bank
 This repository stores the code used in writing the article ...url.... .
-In it we simulate the future behavior of the SP500 stock index over a certain period of time to answer questions such as, what is the probability of ending up losing money in a fund indexed to the SP500 in a period of, for example, 20 years?, or, what is the probability of obtaining an average annual return of more than 5% per year? ...
+In it we simulate the future behavior of the SP500 stock index over a certain period of time to answer questions such as, what is the probability of ending up losing money in a fund indexed to the SP500 in a period of, for example, 20 years?, or, what is the probability of obtaining an average annual return of more than 5% per year?...

 ## Data used: